Ellixar-Technologies/chatwoot/README.md

 - **Auto assignment**: Ellixar Chat intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
 - **Conversation continuity**: If the user has provided an email address through the chat widget, Ellixar Chat will send an email to the customer under the agent name so that the user can continue the conversation over the email.
 - **Multi-lingual support**: Ellixar Chat supports 10+ languages.
-- **Powerful API & Webhooks**: Extend the capability of the software using Ellixar Chat’s webhooks and APIs.
+- **Powerful API & Webhooks**: Extend the capability of the software using Chatwoot’s webhooks and APIs.
 - **Integrations**: Ellixar Chat natively integrates with Slack right now.
 Manage your conversations in Slack without logging into the dashboard.

 ## Documentation